-- Allow Water Shortage Alarm From/To: Set the period for which the controller generates water shortage alarms. - Shortage During Lights Off: Select whether water shortage alarm are disabled when all lights are out. - Quantity for Shortage (Per min): Minimum flow rate that must be maintained or a water shortage alarm is generated. - Shortage Alarm Delay (minutes): Minimum period of time that the shortage must extend through before generating an alarm. - Shortage Start Day: Define on what day shortage alarms begin.
-This parameter prevents false alarms caused by young birds low water usage.
+- Shortage During Lights Off: Select whether the water shortage alarm is disabled when all lights are out. - Quantity for Shortage (Per min): Minimum flow rate that must be maintained or a water shortage alarm is generated. - Shortage Alarm Delay (minutes): Minimum period of time that the shortage must extend through before generating an alarm. - Shortage Start Day: Define on what day shortage alarms begin.
+This parameter prevents false alarms caused by young birds' low water usage.
 Default: 0 (meaning alarms function normally throughout the growth cycle).